dylan-560/Backtesting_Technicals/README.md

 	-				create a database table for asset-timeframe-strategy to store strategy results if one doesnt already exist
 	-					get permutations list
 	-					loop through permuations list
-	-						run strat for each permutation
+	-						run strategy for each permutation
 	-						get eval metrics
 	-						store eval metrics